mih/Psignifit-3.x/doc-src/WELCOME.rst

 ========================

 Psignifit is a toolbox that allows the user to fit psychometric functions and to test hypotheses about psychometric data.
-Compared to the "classical" version of psignifit, the new package comes with a number of **additional features**:
+Compared to the "classical" version of Psignifit, the new package comes with a number of **additional features**:
     * full Bayesian treatment of psychometric functions including Bayesian model selection and goodness of fit assessment
     * identification of influential observations
     * detection of outliers (potentially to be excluded)
     * new philosophy of defining the shape of the psychometric function allowing for considerably more flexibility in specifiing psychometric function models.

-The primary interface for psignifit 3.0 is now `Python <http://www.python.org/>`_, instead of Matlab.
+The primary interface for Psignifit 3.0 is now `Python <http://www.python.org/>`_, instead of Matlab.
 In contrast to Matlab, Python is a complete programming language that supports virtually all features you might wish for.
 Python allows you to perform numerical computations as flexible and fast as in Matlab.
 In addition, Python provides features like object oriented programming and simple creation of graphical user interfaces.
 Python is easy to learn: even users with no prior programming experience can master Python within weeks.
 Finally Python is free to use because of its OSI-approved open source license.

 However, even though Python is similar to *Matlab*, it is not the same.
-Therefore, we also plan to provide a Matlab version of psignifit 3.0 with the first official release.
+Therefore, we also plan to provide a Matlab version of Psignifit 3.0 with the first official release.
 However, we will not guarantee support for this toolbox in future releases and we encourage users to use the Python version as this will be up to date.

-We also noted that a growing number of statistical toolboxes are designed for the statistics environment *R* and there might be users that are interested in using a R version of psignifit.
+We also noted that a growing number of statistical toolboxes are designed for the statistics environment *R* and there might be users that are interested in using a R version of Psignifit.
-Similar to the Matlab interface, we provide a basic R version of psignifit 3.0.
+Similar to the Matlab interface, we provide a basic R version of Psignifit 3.0.
 Again, we do not guarantee support for this R library.
 A very rudimentary R library can be found in the folder 'rpsignifit'.
 Be warned that this is work in progress.

-We would be glad to find developers that are interested in supporting these non-Python interfaces to the psignifit engine.
+We would be glad to find developers that are interested in supporting these non-Python interfaces to the Psignifit engine.

 .. raw :: html